 Refer to the trim meter when using the power trim/tilt switch to achieve the best performance from the boat.
-Tachometer

-[standard equipment (LRTC type)]

-[optional equipment (except LRTC type)]
+Tachometer (standard or optionally applicable equipment)

 The tachometer shows engine speed in revolutions per minute.

 Refer to the tachometer when using the throttle and power trim/tilt controls to achieve the best performance from the boat.